Last updated: 26 July 2023

 Our website also uses the following third party cookies:

 We also use social media buttons and/or plugins on our site that allow you to connect with your social network in various ways.
-For these to work the relevant social media sites (Twitter, Facebook and Google +) will set cookies through our website which may be used to enhance your profile on their site or contribute to the data they hold for various purposes outlined in their respective privacy policies.
+For these to work the relevant social media sites (Twitter, GitHub and LinkedIn) will set cookies through our website which may be used to enhance your profile on their site or contribute to the data they hold for various purposes outlined in their respective privacy policies.